 The Soft Coated Wheaten Terrier is a fun-loving companion.
 The tight curls shed minimally and don’t take much grooming, although the coat should be brushed and combed regularly to de-matt it.
 These dogs were bred to be farm dogs in the Irish countryside.
 They are deeply devoted to their family, but also have their own mind.

-These dogs have high prey drive and may be unlikely to listen to you if you call them back, so a large fenced yard to play fetch in is essential.
+These dogs have a high prey drive and may be unlikely to listen to you if you call them back, so a large fenced yard to play fetch in is essential.
 While these dogs require a fair amount of exercise, they don’t necessarily need you to be very involved.
 The Soft Coated Wheaten is happy playing with another dog or by himself, as well a playing fetch or participating in an activity like agility.

 This powerful, intelligent dog is a serious working dog who can keep up with you all day long no matter what you want to do.
 These dogs have served with the police, at war, in bomb-detection, and in many other important roles.
 Their intelligence and drive must be taken seriously.
 If this dog is not given something to do, he will find an activity that you may not like.
 That said, these are dogs that are happy by your side, provided they are given some mental stimulation.

-Giant Schnauzers have strong protection drive, and while they are generally good at distinguishing between friends and enemies, regular socialization with people and other dogs is critical.
+Giant Schnauzers have a strong protection drive, and while they are generally good at distinguishing between friends and enemies, regular socialization with people and other dogs is critical.
 The coat is dense, wiry, and weather-resistant.
 It must be brushed weekly and clipped or stripped regularly.
 If the coat is maintained properly, the shedding will be minimal to non-existent.

 Don’t be deceived by the striking good looks of this beauty queen of the dog world.
 These sighthounds are powerful athletes who can keep up with you on a hard jog and are incredible in sports like Frisbee and lure-coursing.
 Sighthounds are sprinters, not marathon runners, so after a good run your Afghan will be happy to lounge with you on the couch.
 The silky hair sheds about as much as human hair and doesn’t take much grooming other than daily brushing.
 For those looking for a beautiful, large-breed companion that doesn’t require too many hours of exercise or much maintenance, this might be a good choice for you.